The Best Is Yet To Come

 This past year of 2017 brought to theaters many more redemptive movies, family movies, encouraging documentaries, insightful, enlightening bio-pics based on true events, as well as good TV Shows.

 The modern Renaissance and Reformation continues with the production and distribution of good redemptive movies with the patronage and support of investors and consumers.
 The future is as bright as the promises of God and our faithful response.
 Happy New Year!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!